Classical MusicThe study

 All the practical entrance exmination will be scheduled from 31 March to 11 April 2025 (with the exception of carillon) and will take place live at the conservatory.

-In due time, you will find the dates of the entrance exams per instrument below.
+Below the dates of the entrance exams per instrument.

 Can you still apply?